- News & Events

 SSRL lab monitors

-Past research projects range from studying perceptions of stereotypes and their influence on identities; willingness to hire employees with large, clearly visible tattoos; focus groups about guilt in response to discrimination against others, and overcompensation when gender or rural identities are challenged.
-Students and faculty who wish to use the facilities for research projects should contact the Chair of the Sociology Department, Kathy Kuipers at email@example.com.
+The Sociology Department's Small Groups Labs (SS 308 and 310) are available for use by Department faculty and students by request.
+Past research projects ranged widely, and have included perceptions of stereotypes and their influence on identities, willingness to hire employees with clearly visible tattoos, focus groups to discuss experiences of guilt in response to discrimination against others, and overcompensation when gender or rural identities are challenged.
+Anyone withing to use the facilities should email Kathy Kuipers, Chair of the Sociology Department.